brti-dev/next.js-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Config vars are stored in `package.json`.
-Edit `siteTitle` and `pages` to declare the basic structure of the app.
+Config vars are stored in `src/lib/const.ts`.
+Edit `SITE_TITLE` and `PAGES` to declare the basic structure of the app.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.